 - Phone the Department of Agriculture on 1800 020 504 within Australia or +61 2 6272 3933 outside Australia.

 Customs and Border Protection processes and requirements:

-- Visit the travel section of the Australian Customs and Border Protection Service website
+- Visit the 'Individuals and Trevellers' section of the Department of Immigration and Border Protection website

 - For quick and easy access to information about what you can and can't bring back to Australia, visit the web application Can I bring it back?